 One of the many services we provide is assistance with registering a business.
 Contact our team for help.
 There are three types of business classification: sole proprietorship, partnership, and corporation.
 Each offers its own advantages and disadvantages.

-Business owned by one person, called a "proprietor."
+A business owned by one person is called a "proprietor."

 Advantages of Sole Proprietorship:

 - Simplest and least expensive to set up

 - Minimal registration requirements

 - Possible tax benefits (losses can be applied against other income of proprietor)